-This project focuses on the study of diffusion processes in social networks of hard to reach populations (such as homeless youth) in order to spread information and raise general levels of awareness about dangerous diseases (such as HIV) among such populations.
-On a humanitarian level, the end goal of this project is to reduce rates of HIV infection among disadvantaged populations by influencing and inducing behavior change in homeless youth populations that drives them towards safer practices, such as regular HIV testing, etc. On a scientific level, the goal is not only to model these influence spread phenomena, but to also develop decision support systems (and the necessary tools/algorithms/mechanisms) using which information can be spread in the social networks of homeless youth in the most efficient manner.
+We focus on three problems faced by hard to reach populations (such as homeless youth).
+We develop AI/ML algorithmic interventions for (i) HIV (and STI) prevention among homeless youth; (ii) substance abuse prevention among homeless youth; and (iii) suicide prevention among homeless youth.
+All three projects focus on the study of diffusion processes in friendship-based social networks of homeless youth, and how these processes can be harnessed in order to achieve desirable behavior.
+On a humanitarian level, the end goal of this project is to demonstrably reduce the suffering of disadvantaged populations by influencing and inducing behavior change in homeless youth populations that drives them towards safer practices, such as regular HIV testing, lesser substance abuse, etc. On a scientific level, the goal is not only to model these influence spread phenomena, but to also develop decision support systems (and the necessary tools/algorithms/mechanisms) using which algorithmic interventions can be conducted in social networks of homeless youth in the most efficient manner.
 Our primary focus in this project is to develop algorithms and tools which are actually usable and deployable in the real world, i.e., algorithms which can actually benefit society for good.
 In fact, we strive to validate all our models, algorithms and techniques in the real world by testing it out with actual homeless youth (specifically youth in Los Angeles).
-Over the past three years, we have been collaborating with social workers from Safe Place for Youth (SPY) and My Friend’s Place (homeless shelters in Los Angeles) to understand the problems that they face in raising awareness about HIV (and other STDs) among homeless youth, come up with innovative ways to solve their problems, and finally test out our algorithms by doing pilot deployment studies with actual homeless youth.
+Over the past seven years, we have been collaborating with social workers from Safe Place for Youth (SPY) and My Friend’s Place (homeless shelters in Los Angeles) to conduct pilot deployment studies of our algorithms with actual homeless youth.

 Security is a critical concern around the world, whether it is the challenge of protecting ports, airports and other critical national infrastructure, or protecting wildlife/forests and fisheries, or suppressing crime in urban areas.
 In many of these cases, limited security resources prevent full security coverage at all times.
 Instead, these limited resources must be allocated and scheduled efficiently, avoiding predictability, while simultaneously taking into account an adversary’s response to the security coverage, the adversary’s preferences and potential uncertainty over such preferences and capabilities.
 Computational game theory can help us build decision-aids for such efficient security resource allocation problems.